 Couplers are an important consideration when buying N scale model railroad trains.
 You need to make sure the couplers on your locomotives and cars are compatible.
 In N scale model railroading there are two basic types of couplers: Rapido couplers and knuckle couplers.
 These two are not compatible.
 Rapido couplers are the original N scale couplers.
-The more recently introduced knuckle couplers come in a number of varieties, all of which are incompatible with Rapido couplers, and some of which may... be incompatible with one or more other brands of knuckle coupler.
+The more recently introduced knuckle couplers come in several varieties, all of which are incompatible with Rapido couplers, and some of which may be incompatible with one or more other brands of knuckle coupler.

 01 of 06

 N scale was introduced in the early 1960s.
 Some sources claim that Arnold-Rapido were the originators of N scale, although apparently, Trix was working on products on this scale about the same time.
 What is evident is that Arnold-Rapido allowed other manufacturers to use their Rapido coupler design, making early N scale products coupler compatible.
 But Rapido couplers left much to be desired.
 Rapido couplers are sort of square hooks that don't look anything like real-life railroad car couplers.
 Also, Rapido couplers can only be decoupled by hand.
 Most N scale manufacturers today configure their products with some kind of knuckle coupler, but a few, particularly low-end brands, still ship their products with Rapido couplers.

 Kadee Magne-Matic Couplers